bisdk/sdk/README.md

 - Discovery
 - Get Name as first request
 - Login with setting of resulting token in client
+- Get Groups to find out first device
+- Get Transition for first device => You should see your door state
+- Set State for first device => Be aware that will open / close your door :-)

 ## Protocol
 I'm not an expert in reverse engineering nor IP protocols, so my findings could be sometimes wrong :-)